adevinta/vulcan-checks/README.md

 * **vulcan-exposed-ftp** - Checks if an asset has open FTP well known ports and if they allow anonymous logins or vulnerable to bounce attack
 * **vulcan-exposed-hdfs** - Checks if an EMR cluster is exposed to the Internet
 * **vulcan-exposed-http** - Checks if an asset has open HTTP well known ports
-* **vulcan-exposed-http-endpoint** - Warns about private resources that are exposed over http/https
 * **vulcan-exposed-http-resources** - Checks if a web address exposes sensitive resources
 * **vulcan-exposed-memcached** - Checks if an asset has exposed a memcached server
 * **vulcan-exposed-rdp** - Checks if a Microsoft Remote Desktop service is exposed to the Internet